Tommy991118/Thesis-GNN/README.md

 ![Visual representation of using network embeddings for house price predictions](Figures/Overview_process.png)

+## **1. Data Preprocessing Pipeline**
-1) "DataPipeline.ipynb" represents the data pipeline of transforming tabular data to graph files.
-The current pipeline is compatible with GLACE and GSNE, minor adjustments are necessary based on the used datasets.
-The notebook used the open-source datasets of King county: "kc_school_data.csv" and "kc_house_data.csv".
-The data itself only has as requirement that it contains variables regarding its location coordinates.
+The Jupyter notebook "DataPipeline.ipynb" represents the data pipeline of transforming tabular data to graph files.
+The current pipeline is compatible with GLACE and GSNE_adjusted models.
+The notebook utilized open-source datasets of King county: "kc_school_data.csv" and "kc_house_data.csv", respresenting respectively data on schools and houses in King County.
+The input data only has as requirement that it must contain variables concerning its geographical coordinates (latitude and longitude) for the house or point of interest (POI).

 <p align="center">
   <img src="Figures/Overview_GraphFiles.png" alt="Visual representation of the data pipeline" />